Citrix Secure Web

 The following diagram shows the traffic flow when Secure Web users navigate to a website:

 In that example, the traffic rules specify that:

 - Citrix Gateway directly connects to the intranet site

 - External traffic is proxied through internal proxy servers.
 Proxy rules block external traffic to

 For details about creating and using PAC files, see https://findproxyforurl.com/.

 Validate your PAC file using a PAC validation tool such as Pacparser.
 When you read your PAC file, ensure the Pacparser results are what you expect.
-If the PAC file has a syntax error, mobile devices will silently ignore the PAC file.
+If the PAC file has a syntax error, mobile devices ignore the PAC file.
 (A PAC file is stored only in memory on mobile devices.)

 A PAC file is processed from the top down and processing stops when a rule matches the current query.

 Test the PAC file URL with a web browser before entering into the PAC/Proxy field of Endpoint Management.
 Make sure that the computer can access the network where the PAC file is located.